functzia/fofx/how-to-plugin.md

 Our plugin's output function will log the result with a log level specified by the plugin's main parameters.

-So far, this is how the _plugins.json_ file of a user of our plugin should look:
+So far, this is how the `fofx.plugins` section of a user of our plugin should look:

 ```json
 [